Hong Kong: Transport

+Hong Kong's EV policy, driven by the "Hong Kong Roadmap on Popularisation of Electric Vehicles," aims to achieve zero vehicular emissions before 2050.
+Key strategies include banning new registration of fuel-propelled private cars, including hybrids, by 2035 or earlier, expanding charging infrastructure, and offering significant, extended tax concessions such as the One-for-One Replacement Scheme (expiring 31 March 2026).

+Land

 The Peak Tram, Hong Kong's first public transport system, has provided funicular rail transport between Central and Victoria Peak since 1888.

-The Central and Western District has an extensive system of escalators and moving pavements, which being the Mid-Levels escalator, the world's longest outdoor covered escalator system.
+The Central and Western District has an extensive system of escalators and moving pavements, which, together with the Mid-Levels escalator system, is the world's longest outdoor covered escalator system.

-Hong Kong Tramways’ tram network covers a portion of Hong Kong Island, covering from Kennedy Town to Shau Kei Wan, with a branch to Happy Valley.
-It operates 6 routes and has had a rideship of 42,558 in 2022.
+Hong Kong Tramways' tram network covers a portion of Hong Kong Island, covering from Kennedy Town to Shau Kei Wan, with a branch to Happy Valley.
+It operates 6 routes and has had a ridership of 42,558 in 2022.
 It began servicing Hong Kong since 1904.
 Hong Kong Tramways currently holds the Guinness World Record as the "Largest double-decker tram fleet in service", certified on 30 July 2021, with a fleet of 165 double-decker trams.
 The fleet of trams was mostly built by Hong Kong Tramways.